Convocom: Educational television in Illinois

 After World War II, the University of Illinois Urbana-Champaign hosted the National Association of Educational Broadcasters (NAEB).
 NAEB was created to establish broadcast allocations of AM and FM radio and TV channels for non-commercial educational programming.
 The Rockefeller Foundation funded two-week seminars in 1949 (Allerton I) and 1950 (Allerton II); these seminars consisted of 22 educational broadcasters from across the United States.
 The meetings established the foundation for National Public Radio (NPR) and the Public Broadcasting Service (PBS).
 The NAEB was based in Urbana, Illinois, from 1951 until 1961, when it moved to Washington, D.C.

 The University of Illinois applied for a television license soon after the Federal Communications Commission (FCC) lifted its freeze on new licenses (July 1, 1952).
 Educational television was a new concept at the time, and most of Illinois' commercial broadcasters opposed the prospect of the University of Illinois owning a television station.
 A bill that would have forced the University to withdraw its application for the television license was narrowly defeated in the Illinois legislature.
-Afterward, the Illinois Broadcasters Association (ILBA) funded a suit by a restaurant owner in Evanston, Illinois, claiming that the Illinois Constitution did not allow the University of Illinois to operate a television station.
+Afterward, the Illinois Broadcasters Association (ILBA) funded a taxpayer's lawsuit filed by Evanston restaurant owner Stephen Turkovich, that claimed financial support for the station violated provisions of the state's 1955 Finance Act and the Illinois Constitution did not allow the University of Illinois to operate a television station.

 The case went all the way to the Illinois Supreme Court, which ruled in favor of the University of Illinois' application for the television license.
 Because of this, educational broadcasting in downstate Illinois was delayed for fifteen years, while other states proceeded with development.